The paddock notebook

 No account to create.
 Your notebook is stored on-device and syncs between your iPhone and Mac through your own iCloud.

-Every circuit and every solved line is free.
+Every circuit and every reference line is free.
 Pro opens the rest of the toolbox.

 - Your first track day in the notebook